givo/kurento-rtpendpoint/README.md

 # RtpEndpoint Example

-**I have created a library for simplifing Kurento endpoint initialization, will be uploaded soon**
+**I have created a library for simplifing Kurento endpoints initialization, will be uploaded soon**

 ## Introduction